solidlikeplato/todo-capstone-1.1/README.md

 #### Running tests locally:

 ## Description:
-Currently has a Welcome page
+Currently has a Welcome page located at `/`
-There is also a single item visible at `/todo_items/1`
+There is a single item at `/todo_items/1`
+From the item page you can click on the status (`done` or `not done`) and it will change to whichever it wasn't and update the displayed page

 ## Deployment
 This is currently deployed [here](https://todos-kansas-271828.herokuapp.com/)